publiccodenet/about/activities/recruitment/open-position-template.md

 To apply for this position, please email us at job-applications@publiccode.net.

-[We are looking to fill this position in the very near future and will review applications on a rolling basis.]
+{We are looking to fill this position in the very near future and will review applications on a rolling basis.}
 ```